 Sunday, July 25, 2021

 -The purpose of this article is to rebut a handful of claims made by Roman Catholic apologist Trent Horn in defense of the apocrypha against charges of it being historically and theologically unsound.
-Following are excerpts from the author alongside with a critique:
+Following are excerpts from the author along with a critique:

 "Protestant apologist James McCarthy says the claim that these books are inspired must be rejected because “the author of 2 Maccabees says that his work is the abridgement of another man’s work (2 Macc.
 2:23).
 He concludes the book by saying, ‘If it is well written and to the point, that is what I wanted; if it is poorly done and mediocre, that is the best I could do’ (2 Macc.
 15:38, NAB).”- But by McCarthy’s standard the Gospel of Luke would not be inspired, because it admits to being an adaptation of earlier sources (Lk 1:1-3).
 First Corinthians would likewise be uninspired, because Paul says he can’t remember whom he baptized (1:15).
 These passages only demonstrate the humility of the Bible’s human authors—not any lack of divine inspiration in their writings."